gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 #### Perf considerations
 * [] could we work up directly to morton code from position without intermediates? that way we don't have to carry around the tuple of 6 different references
 * [] constructor expressions in naive pairs list, could we improve performance by instantiating the entire array(s) with the same value, and then update all values? have to a/b test. this could be better as constructor expressions seem to work best when Julia doesn't have to 'think' about what to place in each position of the array
-* [] now that we are using static vectors in the lower body of ProkoLebrun, can we use them throughout ND?
+* [] system wide transition to Static Vectors instead of mutables
+      * [] run through MDInput
+      * [] new boundary function
+      * [] update simulate! suite to use static array syntax (i.e. no for looping, just simple broadcast syntax from Julia)
+      * [] update force / rescaling methods
+      * [] update methods under knn
+      * [] EACH SECTION MODIFIED MUST RECEIVE TESTS TO AFFIRM ITS OVERALL FUNCTIONALITY  -- SVectors require a different syntax than MVectors and this can be easily screwed up to perf loss and incorrectness
-* [] is 3x sort!() on an array of svectors faster than using sortperm on a direct vector of data? balance of power may have changed
+* [x] is 3x sort!() on an array of svectors faster than using sortperm on a direct vector of data? balance of power may have changed. --- The answer is ~yesh~, which is to say, using static vectors nicely speeds up both overlap testing and boundaries setting much more than whatever the balance of power of sortperm against repeatedly sorting an array of struct of index and static vector

 #### bugfixes from prior versions
 * [x] `update_pairlists!` incorrectly mutated over the index values of the default initialized pairlist.
 Fixed by changing `list[i] = result` to `list[each] = result` in the pairslist_interior function